rogue7373/SRE/Chapter4.md

 Knowing the answers to the above will help garner buy-in for the SRE initiative.

+> Key Insight: The art of SRE transformation is to find the degree to which developers need to go on call for their services to maximize learnings and incentives so that they take into account operational concerns during service development.
+This is going to be different for each organization.

 ### 4.2 Where Are the People
 Exploring the knowledge, mindset, and attitude of people in the organization.
 - This should be explored by role, starting with the operations engineers, developers, and product owners.
 Architects, managers, and executives are also important to consider.